Maintain Your Online Presence & Hold Virtual and/or Face-to-Face Office Hours

 Communicate to your students when you will be available and what they can expect from you as turnaround times for grading and answering emails.
 If your assignments are due Sundays at midnight, you will most likely see a peak in questions from students right before the deadline.
 If you are not available on Sundays to answer questions, consider moving the deadlines to a different time such as Fridays at midnight.

 Build a Support System

 Don’t go it alone.
 Before attempting to integrate the online environment with your course, talk to others who have experience!
-There are also many resources available in Distance Learning & Instructional Technologies such as instructional design assistance and technology tools available through the digital initiative, please email email@example.com for assistance!
+There are also many resources available in Distance Learning & Instructional Technologies such as instructional design and instructional technology assistance, please email email@example.com for more information!